-Now the Program Director of LOFT’s Mental Health and Justice Initiative (MHJI), Cylene helps to provide supportive housing and intensive case management services to individuals with serious mental illness and recent or current involvement with the criminal justice system.
+Now the Program Director of LOFT’s Mental Health and Justice Initiative (MHJI), Cylene helps to provide supportive housing and intensive one-on-one support services to individuals with serious mental illness and recent or current involvement with the criminal justice system.

 She works to develop relationships with hospitals, community landlords and other health care organizations, ensuring that her team is prepared to provide the best care for their clients.
 “I know all of them by face and where they live,” Cylene says.
 “I think it’s important to have that personal connection.
 It is part of LOFT’s culture.”

 Invested in her clients, Cylene is aware of the prejudice they face.
 “When people hear ‘mental health and justice’ they have a preconceived notion of the people we work with,” she says.
 “What they don’t realize is that our clients are beautiful.
 They may have committed a crime when they were unwell, but they’re amazing people.”

 Another challenge facing Cylene’s clients is loneliness.
 As a population that has historically been marginalized, they’re facing even greater isolation with the COVID-19 pandemic.
 “We have had to be creative and flexible,” Cylene says.
 “Before COVID-19, we had a social recreation program.
 Now we use technology, supporting our clients as we navigate new ways to stay in touch with each other.”

 The pandemic has been a triggering experience for many.
 “People who believe in conspiracy theories, and those living with obsessive-compulsive disorder around germs, have been heavily affected,” Cylene explains.
 “We have had to step in and be more present in order to help our clients cope.
 We are the only support many of them have in their lives.”